radio-aktywne/aster/docs/docs/01-Index.md

 title: Index
 ---

-# webfuse app
+# webfuse

-Audio streaming with Liquidsoap web UI 🧼
+Broadcast composing app 🧼

 ## 💡 About

-`webfuse` is a web application for managing audio streaming with Liquidsoap.
+`webfuse` is a web app for broadcast composing with Liquidsoap.